Noellah/German_credit_dataset_project/german_credit_streamlit_app/README.md

-# Diamond Price Predictor App using Streamlit #
+# Credit risk App using Streamlit #

-## By: Nate DiRenzo ##
+## By: Noel K. ##

 ### Statement of Purpose ###

-The purpose of this repository is as a tutorial for creating a regression model that predicts the price of a diamond, and building a simple frontend application to make the model publicly available using Streamlit.
+In this project, a machine learning model for predicting credit risk is deployed using Streamlit.
+This is a demonstration of a simple application that a non-technical person or data science expert can use to input customer's attributes and tell whether the person is likely to pay back a loan or not (good credit risk vs bad credit risk)

 ### Data Description ###

-The data we will be using for this project is the [Diamonds](https://www.kaggle.com/datasets/shivam2503/diamonds) dataset, which is publicly available via Kaggle.
-It contains 53940 observations, and 10 features in the dataset.
+The UCI German credit dataset was used in this project - https://archive.ics.uci.edu/ml/machine-learning-databases/statlog/german/german.data

 ### Tools ###

-- **Pandas** for accessing the data, and preparing the it for modeling.
+- **Pandas** for importing and processing the data so it can be modelled by a machine learning classifier

-- **XGBoost** for creating a gradient-boosted regression model.
+- **CatBoost** for training the data and predicting the labels

 - **Streamlit** for creating a frontend application